Tara Kemp: Career

 Following the release of her debut album, Giant began to interfere with Kemp's recording of her sophomore album.
 Wanting to sign to Atlantic Records – where most of the people who had signed her to Giant had moved to – Kemp asked to be released from her contract.
 However, Atlantic did not sign her.
 Kemp released two more songs: in 1993, "Action Speaks Louder Than Words" was featured on the soundtrack for the Fox television series, Beverly Hills, 90210; and "Come Correct", which was released independently in 1994.
 Owing to issues in her personal life, she left the music industry soon after.

 In 2013, Kemp launched a Facebook page and YouTube channel containing new photography, uploads of vintage material, and teasers to a new track called "Water."
 In 2014 and 2015, Kemp revealed in interviews that she was working on new material.
 In April 2016, Kemp released "Paris in Spring" (featuring D'wayne Wiggins), her first single in 22 years, as a charity single to benefit victims of the November 2015 Paris attacks.

 In January 2021, Kemp revealed plans to independently release her shelved sophomore album and remastered versions of her 1991 singles.
-She is working with New York City-based Shakir Entertainment.
+She is working with New York City-based Shakir Entertainment Management.